 The RWI policy usually does not include a de minimis amount.
-However, significant materiality thresholds in the scope of the buyer's due diligence review may prompt certain carriers to increase the retention or, less market standard, attempt to include a de minimis amount in the policy.
+However, significant materiality thresholds in the scope of the buyer's due diligence review may prompt certain carriers to increase the retention or, less market standard in the US (but more common for European insurers), attempt to include a de minimis amount in the policy.